brdv/prodtest-docs/docs/demo/technical-detail/index.md

 ### Proxy (Traefik)

-The proxy is the only component that can be accesed from outside of the cluster.
-The job of the proxy is to evaluate the request and foreward it to the appropriate service.
+The proxy is the only component that can be accessed from outside of the cluster.
+The job of the proxy is to evaluate the request and forward it to the appropriate service.

 ### OrderService